-Party says it wants to ‘get Brexit done’ but it must be for the whole of the UK
+The DUP wants to "get Brexit done" but it must be for the whole of the United Kingdom, it's spokesman on leaving the European Union has said.

 He said the 10 DUP MPs had supported the Letwin amendment in the House of Commons on Saturday to delay voting on British prime minister Boris Johnson's latest Brexit agreement with Europe "as the only avenue available to properly scrutinise" it and "attempt to secure changes that could address some of the concerns we have".